 Kitten vaccinations and food for the mother and kittens also add to the overall breeding costs which have to be recouped in the sale price.

 Unspayed female Sphynx cats are more expensive than males because of their ability to give birth to highly desirable and valuable Sphynx kittens.

 However, a spayed female Sphynx costs a similar price to a male.
 Most breeders insist on all kittens being spayed or neutered as part of the contract of sale.

 Most people want a Sphynx cat as a pet but some want a cat they can enter into shows.
 There’s a world of difference in the price of the two types.
 Pet quality cats are perfectly healthy but don’t quite come up to the high standards expected of show cats.

 It’s not just the Sphynx cat price of purchase that’s high, a Sphynx cat costs a lot to maintain once you get it home.

 A Sphynx cat costs a lot to keep warm

 As a Sphynx cat does not have a cozy fur coat, it is important that it is kept warm in other ways.
 The easiest way to ensure a Sphynx does not become too cold is to heat your home constantly (day and night) so that it’s always in the range of 68 °F to 77 °F.

 You will definitely notice the effect this has on your heating bill so be prepared!
 If you allow this temperature to drop below 68 °F on a regular basis, your Sphynx will feel unhappy and uncomfortable and could become ill.

-Some people buy Sphynx cat clothes.
-I’m not a fan of dressing cats so this subject is best left to personal opinion, but you can find a variety of clothes to get a Sphynx if you are having problems keeping one warm.
+Some people put their Sphynx cats in clothes.
+I’m not a fan of dressing cats so this subject is best left to personal opinion, but you can find a variety of clothes for a Sphynx if you are having problems keeping one warm.